ProcStack/procstack.github.io/AIDev/gnn_exploration.htm.md

 So I set up an 'online matchmaking' system,

-   Showing a simple single pass of detecting connections between nodes.
+   Showing neurons send multiple messages between connected nodes.

+ Here the nodes have dashed orange lines to show the 'potential teammates' between nodes.

+Multiple messages get sent between neighbors before the final 'prediction' is made.

+   And the 'prediction' is the final team of 4 players that should help build a balanced team, connected in Red.

-It asks all of the connected nodes for their 'player stats' for a new game,
+It asks all of the connected nodes for their 'player affinity' for a new game,

    Having individual stats 'shift' per game to mimic a player acting differently per game.

+   Then to use those stats to find 'potential teammates' for a balanced team.

 Example Player Stats: